gluster/glusterdocs/docs/Install-Guide/Setup_Bare_metal.md

 With the explosion of commodity hardware, you don’t need to be a hardware expert these days to deploy a server.
 Although this is generally a good thing, it also means that paying attention to some important, performance impacting BIOS settings is commonly ignored.
-A few things I have seen cause issues when people didn't know to look for
-them:
+Several points that might cause issues when if you're unaware of them:

 -   Most manufacturers enable power saving mode by default.
 This is a great idea for servers that do not have high-performance